‘Soul Restoring’: the Values of the ATD Fourth World Community

 There are so many other places where you go to ask for help, but you feel ashamed.
 You know people are judging you.
 As a young mother, I was convinced that there was something fundamentally wrong with me.
 I am normal, but the other agencies I went to for help made me believe that I wasn’t.

 At ATD Fourth World, I met others who were in the same situation as I was.
 Here, I don’t feel like people talk to me only because they’re paid to.
+People are all treated as equals.
+It’s not “them” and “us”.
+People are welcomed for themselves.
 It made me realise that we’re all perfectly normal human beings.
 It’s the situation we were in that was so abnormal that it stripped our humanity away.

 ATD Fourth World core workers believe that we try our best.
 Here, I was asked to help send out mailings.
 That gave me a sense of purpose.
 And I meet people of so many different cultures and levels of education — that opens things up, getting to know different people.